Nitrokey/nethsm/docs/clustering.md

 ## Limitations

-This is an experimental release that should not yet be used for production.

-Be also aware of the following, temporary limitations:
+Be aware of the following, temporary limitations:

 - once a CA has been set and a cluster has been formed, updating the CA without manually ensuring all nodes have had their TLS cert signed by the new CA,